 To be honest, I have struggled with this problem for quite some time until the two beautiful words dawned on me.

-I am sure you are familiar with the term but just to be sure.
+I am sure you are familiar with the term but just to be sure, let’s explain it:

 Batch working is a process of grouping items because they are similar, or because we plan to do something similar to them.

-For instance, it wouldn’t make much sense to make a huge omelet without preparing products beforehand.
+For instance, it wouldn’t make much sense to make a massive omelet without preparing products beforehand.
 Can you imagine how ineffective it would be?!

 *takes two and cracks them open into a bowl*